 - Our historical financial results do not include significant projects that are near completion.
-Our results of operations for the first quarter of 2020 include our Montego Bay Terminal, Miami Facility, sales from our Old Harbour Terminal to JPC, and certain industrial end-users.
-The CHP Plant commenced commercial operations during March 2020, and our future results will include revenue and results operations from sales of gas, power and steam from the CHP Plant.
-We also expect that the San Juan Facility will become fully operational beginning in the second quarter of 2020.
-Our current results also do not include revenue and operating results from other projects under development including the La Paz Terminal, the LNG regasification terminal and power plant in Puerto Sandino, Nicaragua (the "Puerto Sandino Terminal"), the LNG terminal in Angola (the "Angola Terminal"), and the LNG terminal on the Shannon Estuary near Ballylongford, Ireland (the "Ireland Terminal"). - Our historical financial results do not reflect the long term LNG supply agreement that will lower the cost of our LNG supply from 2022 to 2030.
+Our results of operations for the first half of 2020 include our Montego Bay Terminal, Miami Facility, sales from our Old Harbour Terminal to JPC, and certain industrial end-users.
+The CHP Plant commenced commercial operations during March 2020, and our results now include revenue and results operations from sales of gas, power and steam from the CHP Plant.
+We also expect that the San Juan Facility will become fully operational beginning in third quarter of 2020.
+Our current results also do not include revenue and operating results from other projects under development including the La Paz Terminal, the LNG regasification terminal and power plant in Puerto Sandino, Nicaragua (the "Puerto Sandino Terminal"), the LNG terminal in Angola (the "Angola Terminal"), and the LNG terminal on the Shannon Estuary near Ballylongford, Ireland (the "Ireland Terminal"). - Our historical financial results do not reflect changes to our current long term LNG supply agreement as well a new LNG supply agreement that will lower the cost of our LNG supply through 2030.
 We currently purchase the majority of our supply of LNG from third parties.
-For the three months ended March 31, 2020, we sourced 95% of our LNG volumes from third parties.
-Our cost of sales for the three months ended March 31, 2020, reflected an average cost of LNG purchased from third parties of \$0.67 per gallon (\$8.10 per MMBtu), predominately purchased under a firm purchase commitment entered into in December 2018.
-During 2019, the market price for LNG dropped significantly, and we have executed a firm commitment to purchase 27.5 TBtus annually beginning in 2022 at prices that are expected to be significantly lower than our current inventory balance.
-Further, we believe that we will take advantage of the current market pricing for LNG to supply our expanding operations, resulting in an overall lower average cost of LNG in future periods.
+For the three and six months ended June 30, 2020, we sourced 96% of our LNG volumes from third parties.
+Our cost of sales for the three and six months ended June 30, 2020, reflected an average cost of LNG purchased from third parties for use in our Jamaican operations of \$0.68 per gallon (\$8.23 per MMBtu) and \$0.67 per gallon (\$8.16 per MMBtu), respectively, predominately purchased under a long term LNG supply agreement entered into in December 2018.
+During 2019, the market price for LNG declined significantly, and we have executed an LNG supply agreement to purchase 27.5 TBtus annually beginning in 2022 at prices that are expected to be significantly lower than our current inventory balance.
+In June 2020, we entered into an agreement to terminate our obligation to purchase LNG from our supplier for the remainder of 2020 in exchange for a payment of \$105,000.
+We intend to purchase all volumes needed for our operations in the remainder of 2020 on the open market, significantly reducing our LNG supply costs.